gristoi/opensauce/README.md

 When i started building this app i originally called it opensauce but it eveolved over time into Fud.
 It is a recipe scrapbook app that allows you to search for recipes and store the ones you like for future use.
 The app is broken into 3 main sections :

+## Note: I have used cocoapods to handle my package / dependancy management
+Please ensure you run the following command in the project root via a terminal window:

+`pod install`

+This will install the swifty json, reachability and alamo fire dependancies.
+Then open the Fudi.xcworkspace file NOT the normal project file!

 ###registering
 If this is your first time using the app then you will need to register a new account on the app. to do this you need to click on the register now button on the login page. this will direct you to the register page.
 Complete your details and submit.
 You will then be asked to login